catppuccin/crt/README.md

 1. Clone this repository locally or copy catppuccin.profile.json
 2. Open the app's settings
-3. Select `import catppuccin.profile` and browse to where you cloned Catppuccin
+3. Select `import` and browse to where you cloned Catppuccin
 4. Load profile:
   - GUI (right click on the terminal -> edit -> settings -> pick catppuccin -> Load)
-  - cool-retro-term --profile "catppuccin"
+  - cool-retro-term --profile "catppuccin-[flavour]"

 ## 💝 Thanks to